Corporate Social Responsibility of Natural Stone Supplier – Regatta Universal Exports

 Reasonable Working Hours:

-Regatta follows certain rules to bring discipline in the company premises.
+Regatta follows certain rules to bring discipline to the company premises.
 Such as:

 - Employees have to work for at least 48 hours in a week under normal conditions.
 They are required to work six days a week with Sundays as a weekly off as per the Weekly Holiday Act of 1942.